quicwg/base-drafts/draft-ietf-quic-transport.md

 * spoofed packets that cause a server to send a Version Negotiation packet
   {{vn-spoofing}}.

-In all three cases, the attacker can cause its peer to send datagrams to a victim that might not understand QUIC.
+In all cases, the attacker can cause its peer to send datagrams to a victim that might not understand QUIC.
 That is, these packets are sent by the peer prior to address validation; see {{address-validation}}.